Yoga for OCD

 There are different Yoga practices, including Asanas, Pranayama, Meditation, etc.

-Yogic terminology believes that Yoga for OCD generates after extreme thinking, and the mind becomes weak.
+Yogic terminology believes that Obsessive-compulsive disorder generates after extreme thinking, and the mind becomes weak.

 Yoga plays a vital role in working on it; yoga balances the physical and mental body.

 10 Asanas are beneficial to cure OCD.
 During 200-hour YTTC and Yoga Retreats, we pay special attention to these asanas:-

 1. Siddhasana(Meditative pose);

 7. Matsayaasana(Fish pose);

 8. Adho Mukha Savanasana(Dog pose);

 10. Savasana(Corpse Pose).

 Pranayama for Obsessive-Compulsive disorder

 Pranayama is an essential practice of Yogic methodology.
 Therefore, everyone should practise in a daily routine.